emilk/drop-merge-sort/README.md

 Drop-Merge sort finds an interesting middle-ground – it is reasonably simple (less than 100 lines of code), yet manages to perform well for long lists.
 Note, however, that Drop-Merge sort depends on another sorting algorithm (e.g. quick-sort) for sorting the out-of-order elements.

+## When Drop-Merge sort works best
+* Less than 20-30% of the elements out of order AND these are randomly distributed in the data (not clumped).
+* You have a lot of data (10k elements or more, and definitively when you get into the millions).

+Furthermore, the biggest gain in Drop-Merge Sort comes from less comparisons.
+So the more expensive your comparison function is, the bigger gains you will see.

 ## Limitations and future work
 Drop-Merge sort is not stable, which means it will not keep the order of equal elements.